iamjosephmj/kotlin-design-patterns/README.md

 This is the most commonly used design pattern, We can think of facade as an interface to a complex functionality.
 This will also help us in eliminating the need of designing complex objects and their memory management.
-In a broader sense, his eliminates and simplifies the client side complexity and gives you a simple higher level API.
+In a broader sense, facade eliminates and simplifies the client side complexity and gives you a simple higher level API.

 <p align="center">
   <img src="https://github.com/iamjosephmj/kotlin-design-patters/blob/main/media/facade.png" />